HL7/davinci-ra/input/pagecontent/index.md

 This implementation guide does not define how payers determine a coding gap and how coding gaps are produced or managed on the payer side including hierarchies.
 This implementation guide also does not define suspecting processes and algorithms/predictive models that are used for suspecting analytics.

-### Actors
+### Actors and Roles

-The actors involved in exchanging risk adjustment coding gap reports are <span class="bg-success" markdown="1">Payer, Provider, and Risk Adjustment Coder.
-This implementation guide also uses the terms Data Consumer and Data Producer to denote actors.</span><!-- new-content -->
+<span class="bg-success" markdown="1">Different entities can play different Roles.
+For clarity in this IG, we will use the following Actors: Payer, Provider, and Risk Adjustment Coder (working on behalf of the Payer).</span><!-- new-content -->

 <div class="bg-success" markdown="1">

-- **Data Consumer**: the term Data Consumer is used to mean either Payer, Provider, or Risk Adjustment Coder when they are in the consumption and use of healthcare data.
-- **Data Producer**: the term Data Producer is used to mean either Payer, Provider, or Risk Adjustment Coder when they are involved in the de novo creation of healthcare data.
-- **Payer**: payer system that can be either the Data Consumer or the Data Producer.
-- **Provider**: provider system that can be either the Data Consumer or the Data Producer.
-- **Risk Adjustment Coder**: Risk Adjustment Coder could be a third party system that can be either the Data Consumer or the Data Producer.
+Roles:
+- **Client**:
+    - Reporting Client:
+        - Provider when requests Risk Adjustment Coding Gap Report
+        - Payer when requests Risk Adjustment Coding Gap Report to POST to Provider's
+    - Remediation Client  (create the Task.
+Payer cannot be remediation client)
+        - Provider when create RA Clinical Evaluation Task
+        - Provider when add annotation to Risk Adjustment Coding Gap Report
+- **Server**:
+    - Reporting Server (reporting server will always be the payer)
+        - Payer generates and stores Risk Adjustment Coding Gap Report
+    - Remediation Server (receives and processes the Task.
+Provider cannot be be remediation server)
+        - Payer/Risk Adjustment Coder receives and processes the Task
+        - Payer adds annotation to the Risk Adjustment Coding Gap Report, if the payer chooses to share any or all annotations submitted by providers

-The Methodology section of this implementation guide describes these actors in more detail in the context of report generation, query, and remediation steps of risk adjustment lifecycle.
+The Methodology section of this implementation guide describes these Actors in more detail in the context of report generation, query, and remediation steps of risk adjustment lifecycle and report annotation.
 </div><!-- new-content -->

 ---